Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    1. The preferred method for signaling splice point uses the timed metadata track sample with a presentation time corresponding to the splice point.
-The timed metadata track sample is carrying events carrying binary SCTE-35 based on the scheme urn:scte:scte35:2013:bin.
+The timed metadata track sample is carrying events carrying binary SCTE-35 based on the scheme urn:scte:scte35:2013:bin as defined in [!scte214-3].
 The command carried in the binary SCTE-35 shall carry a splice info section with spliceInsert command with out of network indicator set to 1 and a break_duration matching the actual break duration.